The Giclee Process

 To achieve these goals, giclée printers must use the right combination of printer, printing software (“RIP”), print profile, media or “substrates,” inks and coatings.
 There are many manufactures and providers of these elements, and many combinations are possible.
 It is beyond our scope to review these, and the technology changes very quickly.
 However, when evaluating a giclée print shop, you should keep in mind the following basics:

-The printing hardware should support at least an “apparent” resolution of 1440x720 dpi (dots per square inch), and should output variable size ink droplets.
-(Older printers, many of which are still in use, print with fixed-size ink drops, resulting in dotted patterns on the image)
+The printing hardware should support at least an “apparent” resolution of 1440x720 dpi (dots per square inch).

 The inks should be archival.
 Generally this means pigmented inks or UltraChrome inks, as opposed to dye-based inks.